MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 Returns

-* level (string) - The current log level of the robot.
+* result (string) - A an object with values indicating the current remote and local log levels.
 With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks) for more information.
+Includes the following key/value pairs:
+  *  `local` (string) - The current local log level.
+  *  `remote` (string) - The current remote log level.

 ### misty.GetSavedWifiNetworks